top of page

 IMG_1107.jpeg

-Originally built as part of a small factory, her front room had once been a gents’ toilet.
+Originally built as part of a small factory, her front room had once been the gents’ toilet.
 The walls were tiled cream and blue and shelves had been built across and around all but one urinal.
 Furniture, including a small piano of light wood and a rug sat awkwardly on the cold concrete floor.
+When she spoke her voice vibrated the piano strings – her words resonating through the floor and walls.

 bottom of page